nathanielkornet/visuals3/README.md

 `electron` app utilizing `three.js` and `midi` to generate and control visual elements.

-can be used in standalone mode for local visuals, or in a host/guest configuration to provide live visuals to remote devices.
+can be used in standalone mode for local visuals, or in a host/guest configuration to provide live visuals to remote devices (vr guest configuration in the works).